 Okara Punjab, Pakistan Travel Guide

-Okara is not a main tourist destination with iconic landmarks typically listed in international guidebooks.
+Okara is not a key tourist destination with iconic landmarks typically listed in international guidebooks.
 Its importance is mainly agricultural and local.
-The A Tower with a clock serves as a central reference point.
+The Clock Tower serves as a central reference point.

 The city's charm comes from its everyday scenes and community life.
 Older administrative buildings reflect its past.